anoma/namada/documentation/docs/src/testnets/internal-testnet-1.md

 anomac transfer --token btc --amount 1000 --source faucet --target my-established --signer my-established
 ```

-The testnet tokens which the faucet can provide you are named `XAN`,
+The testnet tokens which the faucet can provide you are named `NAM`,
 `BTC`, `ETH`, `DOT`, `Schnitzel`, `Apfel`, and `Kartoffel`.
 The faucet
 will transfer these in increments of 1000 at a time.